Use live forecast data to decide whether tomato plants will have to be watered this week.

 - Have them define how the calibration should be made.

-- Science, Technology, Engineering & Mathematics (Science and Math)
+- Science, Technology, Engineering and Mathematics (Science and Maths)

 - Calibrate a scale to display accurate data in a useful and reliable way